 Crocus flowers are one of the earliest blooms of spring.
 They are very adaptable and small enough to be tucked into flower beds, under trees or even in the lawn.
 There are over 80 species of crocus, but most of the bulbs (actually corms) available are mixes of different species and varieties.
 There is only one qualification you need to be certain of when choosing your bulbs: are they spring or fall bloomers.

 Crocuses are low growing, clump forming perennial plants grown from corms.
-The are found growing in a range of conditions, from woodlands to coastal gardens to suburban lawns.
+They are found growing in a range of conditions, from woodlands to coastal gardens to suburban lawns.
 Crocuses are in the Iris (Iridaceae) family.

-Full sun to partial shade.
 Crocuses do best in full sun, but since they bloom so early in the year, there are few leaves on the trees to shade them anyway.

 Crocus flowers bloom very early in the season, either late winter or early spring, depending on your growing zone.

 To extend the bloom time, mix different species of crocus.
 You will probably need to look through one of the catalogs that specialize in bulbs, to find a good, reliable selection.
 Crocus planted in a protected spot can bloom weeks earlier than those in open exposure, like a lawn.
 This is also a good way to extend their blooming period.
 The flowers fade quickly in the heat.
 Planting them where other plants will fill in and hide their foliage will give the crocus a chance to store energy for the next season.

-Crocus Growing Tips:
+Crocus Growing Tips

 As with most bulb-like plants, crocuses do not like to sit in wet soil, especially during the summer, when they are dormant.

 Spring blooming crocus are planted in the early fall.
-Plant them about 4 inches deep and 2-4 inches apart, pointed end up.
+Plant them about four inches deep and two to four inches apart, pointed end up.
 It can sometimes be hard to tell which is the pointed end of a corm but don't worry too much.
 The plant will grow toward the light.
 Adding some bulb food or bone meal will ensure they have all the nutrients they need to get started.

 Crocus require very little maintenance.
 They like to be watered regularly in the spring and fall.
 If there is no snow cover, the corms will also need water throughout the winter.
 They go dormant during the summer and prefer a drier soil.

 They store their own energy in their corms, which is why it is essential that you do not cut back the leaves until they yellow on their own.
 However a light top dressing, in the fall, with bulb food or bone meal, is a good idea in poor soils.

-Dividing Crocus: You don't need to divide your crocus plants.
+You don't need to divide your crocus plants.
 In fact, in many areas they will be somewhat short lived and you may need to replant every few years.
 However, if your crocuses do very well and start to multiply, they will eventually begin to bloom less.
 When that happens, you can lift and divide the corms when the foliage starts to die back and replant where you wish.

-Pests & Problems:
+Pests & Problems

 Crocus are susceptible to viruses which can cause distortions, streaking, and buds that fail to open.
 There is no cure for viral diseases.
 Dispose of the plants to prevent spreading the virus.

 The biggest problem you will encounter is your corms being eaten.
-Chipmunks, deer, rabbits and squirrels will all eat the leaves and flowers.
+Chipmunks, deer, rabbits, and squirrels will all eat the leaves and flowers.
 An assortment of rodents will also feed on the corms themselves.
 And other animals, like skunks, will dig them out of the ground while searching for insects.